ploomber/ploomber/doc/user-guide/jupyter.rst

 .. important::

-    If you're using Python functions as tasks, you must use different module names for each pipeline.
+    If using Python functions as tasks, you must use different module names for each pipeline.
 Otherwise, the module imports first will be cached and used for the other pipeline.
 See the following example.